Spartronics4915/2018-POWERUP/Learning.md

  Stopping com.spartronics4915.frc2018.loops.RobotStateEstimator@71cca7
 ```

 #### what is a “wantedState” as specified in Robot::teleopPeriodic?
-What is the
-  difference between WantedState and SystemState?
-How are the
-   multiple states of each subsystem coordinated?
 > a wanted state is conveyed by autonomous or teleop to a subsystem.
 > The subsystem is expected to respond to this by transitioning from its
 > current, or measured, state to the wantedState.
 In the case of the